-Margaret Johnson-Hodge is the author of eleven published novels, contributor to three anthologies, including the highly successful “Proverbs of the People,” and author of a chapbook.
-She will be releasing two additional books “promised” (Young Adult) and “Penny Candy Dreams” (Contemporary Fiction) in 2017.
+Margaret Johnson-Hodge is the author of thirteen published novels, contributor to three anthologies, including the highly successful “Proverbs of the People,” a chapbook and a biography.

 She has received national acclaim and garnered rave reviews from USA Today, The Dallas Morning Star, Midwest Book Review, Publisher’s Weekly, Booklist, The Library Journal, The Quarterly Black Review, Essence Magazine, and Ebony Magazine.